ArduPilot/ardupilot_wiki/dev/source/docs/companion-computers.rst

 decisions during flight.
 For example, "take a photo when the vehicle is at these GPS co-ordinates".

-The possibilities of companion computers are really only limited by your imagination.

 Related topics on this wiki include:

 .. toctree::